 If you were training for fat loss you would avoid isolation lifts.
 If you were training for strength you would also avoid them for the most part.

-When training for fat loss, the idea is to keep intensity high throughout the workout to maximise the amount of calories burned.
+When training for fat loss, the idea is to keep intensity high throughout the workout to maximise the number of calories burned.
 This means keeping rest periods short, usually between 45-60 seconds.

 If strength is your goal then you should be increasing rest periods to between 3 and 5 minutes.